npc-gnu/command/README.md

    - MPL
    - Not Allowed Without Permission:
-    Projects using non-copyleft permissive licenses (MIT, BSD, Apache) Proprietary or closed-source software
-If you want to use command() in such a context, please contact me at:
+    Projects using non-copyleft permissive licenses (MIT, BSD, Apache) If you want to use command() in such a context, please contact me at:
  8.000.000zimbabwe_dolar@protonmail.com
 I do not support the use of my code by corporations that exploit FOSS or contribute to closed platforms like macOS or FreeBSD.

 I believe in software freedom — not as a business model, but as a moral stance.
 If that makes me "less pragmatic", so be it.

-Apple's damned macOS is nothing more than a user-deceiving tool with a pretty GUI.
-Heaven on the outside, demonic on the inside.
+Apple's macOS is nothing more than a user-deceiving tool with a pretty GUI — heaven on the outside, DEMONIC on the inside.
-Because of that, a dumb community has formed that worships Apple like a god just for two flashy animations.
+Because of that, a cult-like community has formed that worships Apple like a god, just for TWO FLASHY ANIMATIONS.

-And in this, those dumb users, flashy marketers, devilish deals — and your damn pragmatist philosophy — are all to blame.
+And in this mess — those unconscious users, manipulative marketers, devilish business deals — and YOUR IDEA THAT IS TOO LIBERAL FOR THIS INTERNET PRAGMATIST PHILOSOPHY — are ALL TO BLAME.

-You pragmatists are just as guilty in this capitalist mess!
+Some of you (not all) pragmatists are JUST AS GUILTY in this capitalist ecosystem!
-(Of course, I understand pragmatism — you value quality more, and in some cases, you may be right.
-And I can't blame every pragmatist.
-A pragmatist like Linus Torvalds is the best kind.
-But some believers in pragmatism scream, "PLEASE LOCK DOWN YOUR CODE AND BECOME MONOPOLY CORPORATIONS!" — and THAT DRIVES ME CRAZY!)
+(Of course, I understand pragmatism — you value quality and practicality, and in some cases, you may be right.
+I can't blame every pragmatist.
+A pragmatist like Linus Torvalds is the best kind.)

+But when some believers in pragmatism scream:
+**"PLEASE LOCK DOWN YOUR CODE AND BECOME MONOPOLY CORPORATIONS!"** —
+THAT DRIVES ME CRAZY!